 The original wooden skatepark at the Sovereign Centre had served local mini-wheeled users for well over ten years, and the sport had developed a large, enthusiastic user group.
 Plans to extend the Sovereign Centre meant the long-standing, successful wooden skatepark had to be relocated 100 metres east along the promenade.

-Construction started in December 2019, and the team made significant progress through the harsh winter months with an inspired effort onsite.
+Construction started in December 2019, and the team made significant progress through some harsh winter months with an inspired effort onsite.
 The project was completed in March 2020 on time and within budget.
 The construction period was 14 weeks from the start of skatepark building works for Eastbourne Borough Council.
 The ambitious skatepark design was greeted with enthusiasm from skatepark users and the broader community of Eastbourne.

-Sovereign Skatepark is an exciting project built on the seafront on Prince William Parade east of the Sovereign Leisure Centre and a little further up the beach from the old skatepark that was demolished in 2016.
+The new Sovereign Skatepark is built on the seafront on Prince William Parade east of the Sovereign Leisure Centre and a little further up the beach from the old demolished skatepark.
 Nearly 2,000 people participated in a skatepark design survey, and consultation included workshops with local skateboarders.